MythicalLTD/API/README.md

-# Telemetry (SOON)
+# API (SOON)
-The source code of the Telemetry application that we use to collect data with php
+The source code of the api application that we use to collect data and do much more with the help of php